An L-Stable Implicit Two-Stage Fourth-Order Temporal Discretization Scheme for Lax-Wendroff-Type Solvers Applied to Stiff Problems: Stability Analysis for the Implicit TSFO Scheme

-Our objective in the following is to determine the range of $C$ for which the Implicit TSFO scheme \eqref{stage_1}-\eqref{Stage_2} is A-stable.
-Achieving this requires not only need condition \eqref{G_infty} above but also need the following condition:
+Our objective in the following is to determine the range of $C$ for which the implicit TSFO scheme \eqref{stage_1}--\eqref{Stage_2} is $L$-stable.
+Achieving this requires not only condition \eqref{G_infty} but also the following condition:

-The theoretical foundation for verifying A-stability is based on the maximum modulus principle: If $G(z)$ is analytic in the closed left half-plane $\text{Re}(z)\leq 0$, then the maximum of $\lvert G(z)\lvert$ occurs on the boundary, specifically on: the imaginary axis $z=iy,\; y\in \mathbb{R}$ and at infinity $z\to\infty$.
-Therefore, to achieve the A-stability of the Implicit TSFO scheme \eqref{stage_1}-\eqref{Stage_2}, we need to examine the following three conditions:
+The theoretical foundation for verifying condition \eqref{A_stability_C2} is the \textbf{Maximum Modulus Principle}: If $R(z;C)$ is analytic in the closed left half-plane $\operatorname{Re}(z)\leq 0$, then the maximum of $|R(z;C)|$ occurs on the boundary, namely on the imaginary axis $z=iy,\; y\in \mathbb{R}$, and at infinity $z\to\infty$.
+Therefore, to achieve condition \eqref{A_stability_C2} for the Implicit TSFO scheme \eqref{stage_1}--\eqref{Stage_2}, we need to examine the following three conditions:

-\textbf{Condition 1:} $G(z)$ is analytic in the closed left half-plane, i.e.,
+\textbf{Condition 1:} $R(z;C)$ is analytic in the closed left half-plane, i.e.,

 where $\mathbb{C}_- = \{z \in \mathbb{C} : \mathrm{Re}(z) \leq 0\}$.